AuthentiqID/omniauth-authentiq/README.md

 - `phone` for Phone
 - `address` for Address
 - `aq:location` for Location (Coordinates and geolocated address)
+- `aq:push` to request permission to sign in via Push Notifications in the Authentiq ID app

 Append `~r` to a scope to explicitly require it from the user.

-Append `~s` or `~rs` to phone or email scope to explicitly require a signed and/or verified scope from the user.
+Append `~s` to phone or email scope to explicitly require a verified (signed) scope.

-To enable login via Push Notifications in the Authentiq ID mobile app, add `aq:push` to the list of scopes.
+The `~s` and `~r` can be combined to `~rs` to indicate that the scope is both required and should be verified.

 ## Tests